Fenwick Island State Park

-Fenwick Island State Park is a 375 acre Delaware state park between Ocean City, Maryland and South Bethany, Delaware in Sussex County, Delaware, US.
-Fenwick Island State Park is open for year-round recreation from 8:00 am until sunset.
+Fenwick Island State Park is a 375 acre Delaware state park between Ocean City, Maryland and South Bethany, Delaware in Sussex County, Delaware, United States.
 Originally part of Delaware Seashore State Park, it was established in 1966 and renamed in 1981.
 The park is located on Fenwick Island, a narrow strip of land between the Atlantic Ocean and Little Assawoman Bay.
 It is largely undeveloped in comparison to the beach communities that surround it.